|Best Practices for Provably Secure Passphrases|

 The number of entries in the word list, stated above, is the minimum.

 128-bit security is more than sufficient for almost any purpose.

 See the word lists here.

-7. Keep the passphrase written somewhere, such as on paper inside a physical safe, or in a plain text file in an encrypted folder.
+5. Keep the passphrase written in multiple secure locations, such as on paper inside a physical safe, or in a plain text file in an encrypted folder.

 Return to: Secure Password and Passphrase Resources